 We’ve broken down the different ticket types so you can be sure you’re booking the right F1 ticket for you.

-General admission tickets are a popular entry to Formula 1 tickets for fans looking for cost-effective ways to go racing.
+General Admission tickets are a popular option for fans looking for cost-effective Formula 1 tickets.

 They grant you access to the circuit and designated areas where you can roam and view the race from your preferred vantage point.
 This gives you the freedom to explore the track and decide exactly where you want to watch the race.

 Bear in mind that you will be on your feet all day unless you bring a pop-up chair or complimentary seating is provided depending on the track.
 However, many tracks allow all ticketholders to sit in grandstands on Friday when the circuit is generally less busy.

 These areas are typically uncovered, so you’ll be at the mercy of the elements, and they get busier on race day.
 You can be tactical about securing the best spots by scoping them out on a Friday and Saturday to beat the crowds on Sunday.

 By contrast, grandstand tickets guarantee you a designated seat all weekend.
 You can still roam the general admission areas, but you’ll have a seat with your name on it.

 Some – but not all – grandstands are covered, offering protection from rain or intense sunshine.
 While they’re located throughout the circuit, big-screen TVs are generally placed in front of grandstands for fans to keep up to date.